 M1 Finance is a multifaceted platform helping ordinary Americans to organize the bulk of their finances all in one place.
 In our M1 Finance review, we briefly touch upon how you can use a high-yield savings account to support your investments.

 Knowing how to save is almost as important as knowing what the right investments are.
 In fact, one in four Americans has no retirement savings at all.

-When you create an account with M1 Investing, you can open up a checking account.
+When you create an M1 Spend account with M1 Investing, you can open up a checking account.
 Used correctly, it can be the lifeblood of creating a regular investing habit.

 So, what do you need to know about M1 Finance’s checking account?

 What is M1 Spend?

-M1 Finance offers a checking account alongside its investing platform.
-Even though M1 Investing is not a bank, it still has a lot going for it.
-It also has full FDIC coverage of up to $250,000, so your money is protected in the event M1 becomes insolvent.
+M1 Finance LLC offers a checking account alongside its investing platform, M1 Invest.
+Even though M1 Investing is not a bank, it still has a lot of the same banking perks as traditional banks.
+It has full FDIC coverage of up to $250,000, so your money is protected in the event M1 becomes insolvent.

 You have two banking options available: M1 Spend Basic and M1 Spend Plus.
 Both have different options, but only M1 Plus offers a high-yield savings account.

 So, what’s the difference between the two?

-- M1 Spend Basic – Basic customers get fee-free checking and savings and no minimum balance, but you receive no cashback debit card and you will not accumulate any interest.
+- M1 Spend Basic– Basic customers get fee-free checking and savings and no minimum balance, but you receive no cashback from debit card purchases and you will not accumulate any interest.
 You will also have to pay all ATM debit card fees.

-- M1 Spend Plus – $125 per year, with the first year free.
-Provides a 1% cashback debit card and you receive 1% on your cash balance.
-You also get four ATM withdrawals per month completely free.
+- M1 Spend Plus– Cost of membership is $125 per year, with the first year free.
+You get 1% cash back on all debit card transactions and you receive 1% on your cash balance.
+You also get four ATM fee reimbursements per month.

-While the interest yield is small, you are unlikely to find anything better with a traditional bank as interest rates are at historical lows.
+While the interest yield is small, you are unlikely to find anything better with a traditional financial institution as interest rates are at historical lows.
 The cashback debit card is a nice balance, particularly if you are a regular online shopper.

 M1 Finance Spend Features